13.6 Globalization of Media

 Globalized Culture, Globalized Markets

-Much globalized media content comes from the West, particularly from the United States.
-Driven by advertising, U.S. culture and media have a strong consumerist bent (meaning that they encourage the ever-increasing consumption of goods as an economic virtue), thereby possibly causing foreign cultures to increasingly develop consumerist ideals.
-Therefore, the globalization of media could not only provide content to a foreign country but may also create demand for U.S. products and ideologies.
-Some believe that this will “contribute to a one-way transmission of ideas and values that result in the displacement of indigenous cultures (Santos, 2001).”
+A significant amount of globalized media content continues to originate from the West, particularly the United States.
+However, the global media landscape is increasingly diversified by content from regions like East Asia (e.g., K-pop, anime, K-dramas) and India (Bollywood).
+Driven by advertising, U.S. culture and media often exhibit a strong consumerist bent, meaning they encourage the ever-increasing consumption of goods as an economic virtue.
+This dynamic can lead to foreign cultures increasingly developing consumerist ideals, thereby not only providing content to a foreign country but also potentially creating demand for U.S. products and ideologies.
+Critics frequently express concern that this phenomenon could contribute to a one-way transmission of ideas and values, potentially resulting in the displacement or marginalization of indigenous cultures.

-Globalization as a world economic trend generally refers to the lowering of economic trade borders, but it has much to do with culture as well.
-Just as transfer of industry and technology often encourages outside influence through the influx of foreign money into the economy, the transfer of culture opens up these same markets.
-As globalization takes hold and a particular community becomes more like the United States economically, this community may also come to adopt and personalize U.S. cultural values.
-The outcome of this spread can result in homogenization (the local culture becomes more like the culture of the United States) or heterogenization (aspects of U.S. culture come to exist alongside local culture, causing the culture to become more diverse), or even both, depending on the specific situation (Rantanen, 2005).
+Globalization, while fundamentally an economic trend involving the lowering of trade barriers, carries profound cultural implications.
+Just as the transfer of industry and technology often encourages outside influence through the influx of foreign money into an economy, the transfer of culture opens up these same markets to new influences.
+As globalization takes hold and a particular community becomes more economically integrated with global systems, it may also come to adopt and personalize global cultural values.
+The outcome of this cultural spread is a complex interplay that can result in homogenization, where local culture becomes more like a dominant global culture (often Western); heterogenization, where aspects of international culture come to exist alongside local culture, leading to increased diversity and new hybrid forms; or, most commonly in modern academic thought, a dynamic process of hybridization or glocalization, where global cultural elements are adapted, reinterpreted, and integrated into local contexts, creating unique cultural blends (Rantanen, 2005).

 Vertical Integration and Globalization

 Because globalization has as much to do with the corporate structure of a media company as with the products that a media company produces, vertical integration in multinational media companies becomes a necessary aspect of studying globalized media.
-Many large media companies practice vertical integration: Newspaper chains take care of their own reporting, printing, and distribution; television companies control their own production and broadcasting; and even small film studios often have parent companies that handle international distribution.
+Many large media companies practice extensive vertical integration: major news organizations handle their reporting, digital publishing, and distribution across various platforms; television and streaming companies control their own content production, broadcasting, and direct-to-consumer delivery; and even many film studios now have parent conglomerates that manage international production, marketing, and global distribution.

-A media company often benefits greatly from vertical integration and globalization.
-Because of the proliferation of U.S. culture abroad, media outlets can use many of the same distribution structures with few changes.
-Because media rely on the speedy ability to react to current events and trends, a vertically integrated company can do all of this in a globalized rather than a localized marketplace; different branches of the company can readily handle different markets.
-Further, production values for single-country distribution remain roughly the same as those for multiple countries, so vertical integration allows, for example, a single film studio to make higher-budget movies than it may otherwise have produced without a distribution company for content that has a strong global reach.
+A media company often benefits greatly from this combination of vertical integration and globalization.
+Due to the widespread appeal of certain cultural content, particularly from the U.S. and increasingly from other global hubs like East Asia, media outlets can leverage many of the same underlying production and digital distribution structures with minimal changes for different international markets.
+Because modern media relies on the speedy ability to react to current events and trends, a vertically integrated company can execute this strategy on a global rather than a purely localized marketplace; different branches of the company can readily handle diverse markets while sharing resources and data-driven insights.
+Furthermore, the high production values necessary for compelling content, whether initially conceived for a single country or multiple, are essentially the same for global distribution.
+This synergy allows, for example, a single film studio or streaming content producer to invest in higher-budget movies and series, knowing they can maximize returns by distributing that content globally through their integrated channels, reaching a vast worldwide audience and building global franchises.

 Foreign Markets and Titanic

-In many ways, globalization presents legitimate concerns about the endangerment of indigenous culture.
-Yet simple concerns over the transfer of culture do not represent the only or even the biggest worries caused by the spread of American culture and values.
+In many ways, the dominance of global media, particularly from major studios, continues to present legitimate concerns about the potential endangerment or marginalization of indigenous cultures and local film industries.
+However, simple concerns over the one-way transfer of culture do not represent the only, or even the biggest, worries caused by the pervasive spread of global cultural products and values.
+The conversation now also encompasses issues of market access, fair compensation for local creators, and the need for diverse representation within globally distributed content.